 It is a procedural programming language which follows the pattern of instructions in each program.

 Often, it gives the impression of a very difficult language but it is quite easy to learn after you have clarity with its basic concepts like structures, functions, and loops, etc. If you are serious about making a career in programming, start with C and it will sail you through all other languages concepts.
 C influenced almost every programming language, especially Objective-C and C++.

 So, if you master C completely, it would be easier for a beginner in coding to pick up other programming languages.

 Furthermore, if you know the basics of C programming, learning C++ is quite easy for you to understand.
-C++ follows object-oriented approach and is the latest version of C programming language.
+C++ follows an object-oriented approach and is the latest version of the C programming language.
 C++ was designed for system programming and is very popular for game development these days.

 Future Prospect Of C & C++ Programming Language

 C is quite low-level compared to other programming languages, but since it’s the OS lingua franca and many development tools are written in C, including Linux, it will be sticking around.